JPye17/python-api-challenge/README.md

 5) Add the hotel name and the country as additional information in the hover message for each city on the map as in the following image:

 REFERENCES: Outside of class material, I used the following to help with the # Create endpoint URL with each city.
 As the the code i was using was pulling a city and then an error, as well as not filling the list created.
 This helped me get through the roadblock and use class material to finish the project. https://github.com/ginaleonardi/python_api_challenge/blob/main/WeatherPy.ipynb

+In VacationPy I spent plenty of time searching Pandas and GeoApify to hover over the map, then i realized i was on a scatterplot.
+StackOverflow helped me with the Syntax needed. https://stackoverflow.com/questions/59678780/show-extra-columns-when-hovering-in-a-scatter-plot-with-hvplot#:~:text=You%20can%20use%20keyword%20hover_cols,indexes%20if%20use_index%20is%20True).

+I used ChatGPT to help me understand some code, and help give me direction on what class material i was looking for to complete some steps.